-Police confirm a shooting at a Michigan hospital and say the suspect remains at large
+Police say they've apprehended hospital worker who shot co-worker in parking garage

 Latest Weather Blog

-Police confirm a shooting at a Michigan hospital and say the suspect remains at large
+Police say they've apprehended hospital worker who shot co-worker in parking garage

-TROY, Michigan (AP) — Police in a northern suburb of Detroit confirmed Thursday there has been a shooting at a local hospital, calling it an isolated incident.
+TROY, Mich.
+(AP) — Police in Michigan said they apprehended a hospital employee who shot and wounded a co-worker Thursday morning in a northern suburb of Detroit, an incident that prompted a lockdown at the sprawling medical complex and area schools.

-The Troy Police Department said in a message posted on social media that the shooting occurred at Corewell Health Beaumont Troy Hospital and the suspect was not in custody.
-Police asked the public to avoid the area.
+The Troy Police Department said on the social media platform X that the suspect was in custody.

-The message posted on X did not say whether there were any injuries or fatalities.
-A police dispatcher said she could not provide any further information.
+Earlier in the morning, Lt.
+Ben Hancock said the victim, a 25-year-old man, was shot twice in the arm and was in stable condition.
+He said it appeared to be “a targeted incident” between the two men.

+Police dispatchers were informed at 7:08 a.m. of a shooting that occurred in a parking garage at Corewell Health Beaumont Troy Hospital.
+Hancock said hospital security reported a handgun was fired five times at the victim.

 A city of more than 87,000, Troy is located about 22 miles (35 kilometers) north of Detroit.